williaz/TechRefresher/Core_Spring.md

 - ResultSetExtractor: Allows for processing of an entire result set, possibly consisting multiple rows of data, at once.
 - RowCallbackHandler: Allows for processing rows in a result set one by one typically accumulating some type of result.
 - RowMapper: Allows for processing rows in a result set one by one and creating a Java object for each row.
+- The PreparedStatementCreator/PreparedStatementSetter callback interface creates a prepared statement given a Connection, providing SQL and any necessary parameters.

 ### Can you execute a plain SQL statement with the JDBC template?
 - yes